Herborn Academy: History

 In 1584 Count John VI of Nassau-Dillenburg founded the Academia Nassauensis as a post-secondary institution.
 He established it upon the request of his brother William the Silent, Prince of Orange in the year of the latter's death.
 The sovereign granted the students two warm meals and three liters of small beer per day.
 The Academy (Paedagogium) was originally located in the Herborn Castle.
-In 1588 Johann purchased the old town hall and, after expanding it, gave it over for the Academy’s use.
+In 1588 Johann purchased the old town hall of Herborn and, after expanding it, gave it over for the Academy’s use.
 This academy, which later took on a distinctively Calvinist cast, was further augmented with four faculties much like a conventional university.
 It quickly became one of the most important educational locations of the Calvinist-Reformed movement in Europe, becoming well-known as a centre of encyclopaedic Ramism and as the birthplace of covenant theology and pansophism.

 Despite repeated efforts and the undisputed quality of the teaching, Herborn Academy was never given the imperial authorization to designate itself a university, largely because it was a Calvinist foundation.
 As a result, the school never possessed the authority to grant doctorates.

 During the period 1594 to 1599/1600 and 1606 to 1609, the Academy moved from Herborn to Siegen, where it was accommodated in the buildings of the lower castle.

 Johannes Piscator published a Reformed translation of the Bible at Herborn from 1602 to 1604.

 In the first heyday, which lasted until 1626, over 300 students were enrolled in Herborn; for example about 400 in 1603.
 After 1626 the numbers fell sharply before reaching a second peak from 1685 to 1725.
 After that point average enrollment in Herborn numbered only about 100.
 A strong fluctuation in enrollment was the common story in Herborn: at one time in 1745 there were fewer than five students in the town.
 From its founding in 1584 until its closure in 1817, about 5700 students in total from across Europe studied at the academy.
 Many came from Switzerland, Bohemia, Moravia, Hungary or Scotland.
 1000 came from Herborn itself.